ahlstromcj/seq66/README.md

             *   Addition of Start menu entries for Windows.
             *   Fixed event::is_desired(), which affected changing note velocities in the pattern editor's data pane.
+        *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
+        *   Refactored access to manual and tutorial for robustness.
+        *   At first start, a log-file is automatically created.
     *   Version 0.99.5:
         *   Greatly enhanced the event editor tab and the events that can be view and modified.